 I don’t mean to seem insensitive.
 I recognize that there are some legitimate issues that create bigger hurdles for some people to get over.

 Maybe you are in fact big boned, or a certain disease runs in your family, or you are from the wrong side of the track.
-All of those are established, unchangeable facts.
+All of those facts are established and unchangeable.
 What I know though, is that we often say things to back up the thing that is keeping us from getting what we want.
-You should never allow an awareness of your past to affect your current and future possibilities.
+However, we should never allow an awareness of our past to affect our current and future possibilities.

 There are scores of people who are “big boned’ but yet they are fit.
 They were able to shed the extra weight once they changed their story.
-A large segment of the population predisposed to certain disease are leading healthy lives because they have made different lifestyle choices.
-There are many who were born into circumstances where opportunities were few and there was nothing about their environments which suggested that success was even remotely possible for them but yet they have been able to find their way.
+A large segment of the population predisposed to certain diseases are leading healthy lives because they’ve made different lifestyle choices.
+There are many who were born into circumstances where opportunities were few and far in between.
+Nothing about their environments suggested that success was even remotely possible but they were still able to find their way.

-It’s time to unchain your brain and tell a more powerful story.
+It’s time for us to unchain our brains and tell a more powerful story.

-A powerful story leads to a life of opportunity.
-With the right mindset, and a renewed focus, you will begin to see options that you previously thought were not available to you.
+A powerful story will lead us to a life of opportunity.
+With the right mindset, and a renewed focus, we will begin to see options that we previously thought were not available to us.

 Keep On Pushing!